ActiveLook/android-sdk/README.md

 ### Initialization

-To start using the SDK, first import and initialize the sdk, for example, in a main application class:
+To start using the SDK, first import and initialize the sdk.
+You will need a token provided by Microoled to authenticate with the update server.
+Four callbacks `onUpdateStart`, `onUpdateProgress`, `onUpdateSuccess`, `onUpdateError` must be provided to handle glasses update events.
+Read the javadoc for more inforamtions.
+For example, in a main application class, you can initialize the SDK like this:

 ```java
 package com.activelook.demo;